CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 # MACAddress otherName

 The new name form is identified by the object identifier (OID) id‑on‑MACAddress (TBD1).

+## Encoding a MACAddress as an alternative name

-The syntax consists of exactly six or eight octets.
-No text representation is permitted in the certificate  human‑readable forms such as "00‑24‑98‑7B‑19‑02" or "0024.987B.1902" are used only in management interfaces.
-When a device natively possesses a 48‑bit MAC identifier, the CA SHOULD encode it as a 6‑octet MACAddress value.
-When the device’s factory identifier is a 64‑bit EUI‑64 or when no canonical 48‑bit form exists, the CA MAY encode an 8‑octet value.
+When the name form is included in a Subject Alternative Name or Issuer Alternate Name extension, the syntax consists of exactly six or eight octets.
+Values are encoded with the most significant octet encoded first ("big-endian" or "left-to-right" encoding).
+No text representation is permitted in the certificate, as human‑readable forms such as "00‑24‑98‑7B‑19‑02" or "0024.987B.1902" are used only in management interfaces.
+When a device natively possesses a 48‑bit MAC identifier, the CA MUST encode it using a 6‑octet OCTET STRING as the MACAddress value.
+When the device’s factory identifier is a 64‑bit EUI‑64 or when no canonical 48‑bit form exists, the CA MUST encode it using an 8‑octet OCTET STRING as the MACAddress value.
+The `macAddress48Constraint` and `macAddress64Constraint` tagged BIT STRING arms of `MACAddress` MUST NOT be used.

+## Encoding a MACAddress constraint

+When the name form is included in the Name Constraints extension, the syntax consists of a context-specific, implicitly tagged BIT STRING that specifies a N-bit bit pattern.
+Bit patterns representing the constraint are encoded with the most significant bit encoded first ("big-endian" or "left-to-right" encoding).
+Constraints on EUI-48 identifiers MUST be encoded using the `macAddress48Constraint` arm of MACAddress.
+Likewise, constraints on EUI-64 values MUST be encoded using the `macAddress64Constraint` arm of MACAddress.
+The `macAddress` OCTET STRING arm of `MACAddress` MUST NOT be used.

+When a constraint is included in the `permittedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certificate Authority are trusted only when the upper N bits of the value are binary equal to the pattern.
+When a constraint is included in the `excludedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certificate Authority are trusted only when the upper N bits of the value are not binary equal to the pattern.

 ## Generation and Validation Rules

 A certificate MAY include one or more MACAddress otherName values if and only if the subject device owns (or is expected to own) the corresponding MAC address for the certificate lifetime.
 MAC addresses SHOULD NOT appear in more than one valid certificate issued by the same Certification Authority (CA) at the same time, unless different layer‑2 interfaces share a public key.

-Relying party that matches a presented MAC address to a certificate SHALL perform a byte‑for‑byte comparison of the OCTET STRING contents.
+A Relying party that matches a presented MAC address to a certificate SHALL perform a byte‑for‑byte comparison of the OCTET STRING contents.
 Canonicalization, case folding, or removal of delimiter characters MUST NOT be performed.

 Wildcards are not supported.